vivekjain10/vivekjain10.github.io/source/_posts/2015-01-04-keeping-client-side-apps-light.markdown

 comments: true
 categories:
 ---
-Let's assume that for an iOS app you're building, you have a requirement to display user's name.
+Let's assume for an iOS app you're building, you have a requirement to display user's name.
 You check with the API team, they suggest using the user profile API.
 The name field in the user profile API response looks something like this:

       "name": {
         "first": "Mark",